 Regardless of your investment strategy, the key to remember is that building equity is a good thing and well worth facing and overcoming the many challenges involved.

 About the Author: Kevin was introduced to personal finances management by his father at the early age of 14.
 By the time he was 17 he had already saved up enough money (through doing chores for family members) to start a small export business in the IT industry.
-At age 20 he began his stock trading journey with his own capital.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+At age 20 he began his stock trading journey with his own capital.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).